 It is the best of times and the worst of times for HR professionals.

 Many organizations have reaped enormous benefits from more effectively managing the unstructured information association with core Human Resources processes.
 That’s the good news.
-The bad news is that MOST organizations have not yet moved down the path of HR automation, creating huge inefficiencies and risks in their hiring, retaining, employee servicing and firing practices.
+The bad news is that MOST organizations have not yet moved down the path of HR automation, creating massive inefficiencies and risks in their hiring, retaining, employee servicing, and firing practices.

 - Job requisitions

 - Job applications

 - Family and Medical Leave Act (FMLA) leave tracking

 - Timesheet processing and leave/vacation tracking

 - Travel requests

 HR executives responsible for these policies must make a choice:

 - Continue processes that are largely manual and adhoc;